schollz/kiki/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-### License
+# License

 This project is under the MIT license.

-The Kiki mascot is Copyright 2018 Jessie Doyle and Cloud Supernova.
+The *kiki* mascot is Copyright 2018 Jessie Doyle and Cloud Supernova.
+All Rights Reserved.